Creating Your First Agent

 • Keep system prompts focused: Clear, specific instructions work best

-• Test thoroughly: Chat with your agent before deploying
+• Test thoroughly: Chat with your agent before deploying to live channels

 • Don't skip testing: Always test before connecting to live channels